Bicycle maintenance and repair classes

 BOOKING

-I don’t have an automated booking system yet.
-The dates and time slots available are listed below.
+See the calendar below for available times.
 To book, fill out the form at the bottom of this page with the following information:

-• the module/s you would like to do
+the module/s you would like to do (or custom requirements)